jbytecode/rcaller/README.md

 [Here is the auto-generated Javadocs](https://github.com/jbytecode/rcaller/releases/download/RCaller-4.0.2/RCaller-4.0.2-javadoc.jar).

 # Building and Installing RCaller
-There are many options to integrate RCaller with a Java Project.
+There are many options to integrate RCaller with a Java projectt.
 First option is to download pre-compiled jar file and add it to the classpath or pom.xml. [pre-compiled jar files](https://github.com/jbytecode/rcaller/releases) are here.

 The second option is to compile from source.
 R should be installed to run tests.
 After building process, if everything is okay, a jar file is located in the target directory.